-Two California physicians must confirm the patient's eligibility to use the California End of Life Option Act, as well as confirm that the patient is making an informed decision and voluntarily requesting the aid-in-dying medication.
+Two Hawai'i physicians must confirm the patient's eligibility to use the Our Care, Our Choice Act, as well as confirm that the patient is making an informed decision and voluntarily requesting the aid-in-dying medication.
 The attending physician prescribes the medication, and the consulting physician provides a second opinion.
 (An attending physician is described as a physician who has primary responsibility for care of the individual and their disease.)
-If either physician questions the patient's mental capacity in making the request, a mental health professional (psychiatrist or psychologist) must evaluate the patient to ensure that they are capable of making their own healthcare decisions before a prescription can be written.
+A patient's mental capacity must also be confirmed by a psychiatrist, psychologist or licensed clinical social worker.
+This evaluation may be provided through telehealth (by phone or video).